-- 6.1 The main type of Severe Case is contract cheating, where a student commissions a third party to do some or all of a piece of work.
-This includes work produced using generative AI and passed off as students' own.
-Other types of Severe Cases could include large-group collusion and cheating, and large-scale falsification of data.
-The default penalty for a Severe offence is normally expulsion. - 6.2 The procedure for Severe Cases can be instigated at an early stage where, for example, contract cheating is discovered or suspected, or if there has been major disruption of an examination.
-There is no need to await the completion of local investigations before instigating the procedure for Severe Cases.
+- as students' own.
+Other types of severe cases could include, but are not limited to, large-group collusion and cheating, major disruption of an examination and large-scale falsification of data.
+The default penalty for a severe offence is normally failure of the programme. - 6.2 The procedure for severe cases can be instigated at an early stage where, for example, contract cheating is discovered or suspected, or if there has been major disruption of an examination.
+There is no need to await the completion of local investigations before instigating the procedure for severe cases.